 Know the Debate

-How fast will rest rotation increase carrying capacity?
+How fast do rest rotation benefits show up?

 Sources behind this view